JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Southern-Fried-Nuptials.md

   - Vaster Pickens: David Primm
 crew:
   - Director: Michael Skaff
-Genres:
+genres:
   - Play
   - Comedy
   - Drama
   - Romance
-Description: "In the heart of the South, wedding bells mix with laugh-out-loud family antics, creating a recipe for matrimonial mayhem."
+description: "In the heart of the South, wedding bells mix with laugh-out-loud family antics, creating a recipe for matrimonial mayhem."
 ---
 The sequel to 'Southern Fried Funeral,' this play takes us back to the Frye family as they prepare for another life-changing event: the wedding of daughter Harlene.
 Amidst a flurry of last-minute preparations, family squabbles, and bridal party chaos, the Fryes must navigate through a series of comical hurdles to get Harlene down the aisle.
 With a blend of Southern charm and witty humor, 'Southern Fried Nuptials' serves up a delightful comedy that's as warm and comforting as sweet tea on a hot summer day.